FSReed/FSReed_CS61C_Fall_2020/Notes/Week2.md

 Notes:

 - *The code block is loaded when the program starts.
 Never change.*
-- *The OS will prevent stack and heap overcrossing each other.
+- *The OS will prevent stack and heap over-crossing each other.
 See in CS162.*

 ## The Heap(Dynamic Memory)